 The Parsons Foundation accepts Letters of Inquiry (LOIs) at any time throughout the year.
 Initial review by Foundation staff is completed within six weeks.
 Organizations with the most competitive LOIs will be invited to submit full proposals, which are due 60 days following an invitation.

 All applicants receive written communication regarding their requests.
 Our goal is to respond to LOIs within six weeks.
-Invited full proposals typically take four months from date of receipt to receive a funding decision.
+Invited full proposals typically take six months from date of receipt to receive a funding decision.

 Due to limited staff resources, the Foundation rarely meets with applicants prior to the submission of written materials.
 If you have thoroughly reviewed the website and still have questions, you are welcome to call the Foundation at 213.362.7600 and speak with a program officer.